KLSGIT-WGCS/VishwaCTF-2023/writeups/Steganography/Guatemala.md

 flag is the file-path of the file that contains the encoded string

 Tip: base64 encoded strings will ***usually*** end with the '=' sign (Why?
-Research abou it!).
+Research about it!).
 That's how you can figure out that it is encoded in base64 !!